Blocking Search Keywords in School Manager

 Step 1: Set up a blocked keywords pool

-You can add blocked keywords one by one using the Add Entry dialog, or import a CSV file containing the blocked keywords.
+You can add blocked keywords one by one using the Add Entry dialog or import a CSV file containing the blocked keywords.

 Add Entry